kimkulling/tiny_ui/README.md

 # tiny_ui
 This repo contains a small library to generate simple UIs on different platforms.
 I am using it for my own games.

 Currently this works on Windows and Linux.
 The renderer is based on SDL2.

-A small example:
+An OSRE Renderbackend is planned.

+# Features
+- Platform support for
+  - Windows
+  - Linux

+# Planned
+- Treeview
+- Default dialogs

+# Examples:
+## Quickstart

 ```cpp
 #include <iostream>
 #include "widgets.h"